 It’s exhausting to come home to destruction and upsetting to see your puppy in such distress.
 It’s even more devastating for your dog.
 Thankfully, there are several steps you can take to deal with SA.
-The Tufts Animal Behavior Clinic states the goal of treatment is “to resolve the dog’s underlying anxiety by teaching him to enjoy, or at least tolerate, being left alone.”
-So some of the treatments are the same as the preventative measures and may already be part of your puppy’s routine.
+Some of the treatments are the same as the preventative measures and may already be part of your puppy’s routine.
 But consider all of them as you tackle SA.
 Look at the following methods of treatment:

 1. Crate Training

 It bears repeating that a crate is your dog’s friend and your ally.
 It’s an important training tool and the solution for many puppy challenges.
 It isn’t cruel or unhealthy if used appropriately.
 Instead, it can provide your pup with a safe, quiet place to relax.
-The trick is to teach him to associate his crate with wonderful things like chew toys and food-releasing puzzle toys so he’s happy to spend time inside.
+The trick is to teach them to associate their crate with wonderful things like chew toys and food-releasing puzzle toys so they are happy to spend time inside.
 Some dogs feel safer and more comfortable in their crate when left alone.
 However, other dogs can panic.
-Watch your puppy’s behavior to see if he settles right down or if the anxiety symptoms ramp up.
-Remember, the goal is not to crate your dog all day, every day as a solution to his SA.
-It’s to keep him and your house safe while you teach him to enjoy being alone.
+Watch your puppy’s behavior to see if they settle right down or if the anxiety symptoms ramp up.
+Remember, the goal is not to crate your dog all day, every day as a solution to their SA.
+It’s to keep them and your house safe while you teach them to enjoy being alone.

 2. Desensitization and Counter-Conditioning